 Oil and natural gas reserve engineering is not an exact science and requires subjective estimates of underground accumulations of oil and natural gas and assumptions concerning future oil and natural gas prices, production levels, ultimate recoveries and operating and development costs.
 As a result, estimated quantities of proved reserves, projections of future production rates and the timing of development expenditures may be incorrect.
-Our historical estimates of proved reserves and related valuations as of December 31, 2016, 2015 and 2014, were prepared by Ryder Scott, an independent petroleum engineering firm, which conducted a well-by-well review of all our properties for the period covered by its reserve report using information provided by us.
+Our historical estimates of proved reserves and related valuations as of December 31, 2018, 2017 and 2016, were prepared by Ryder Scott, an independent petroleum engineering firm, which conducted a well-by-well review of all our properties for the period covered by its reserve report using information provided by us.
 Over time, we may make material changes to reserve estimates taking into account the results of actual drilling, testing and production.
 Also, certain assumptions regarding future oil and natural gas prices, production levels and operating and development costs may prove incorrect.
 Any significant variance from these assumptions to actual figures could greatly affect our estimates of reserves, the economically recoverable quantities of oil and natural gas attributable to any particular group of properties, the classifications of reserves based on risk of recovery and estimates of future net cash flows.
 A substantial portion of our reserve estimates are made without the benefit of a lengthy production history, which are less reliable than estimates based on a lengthy production history.
-Numerous changes over time to the assumptions on which our reserve estimates.
+Numerous changes over time to the assumptions on which our reserve estimates are based, as described above, often result in the actual quantities of oil and natural gas that we ultimately recover being different from our reserve estimates.
 Reserve estimates do not include any value for probable or possible reserves that may exist, nor do they include any value for unproved undeveloped acreage.

-The estimates of reserves as of December 31, 2016, 2015 and 2014 were prepared using an average price equal to the unweighted arithmetic average of hydrocarbon prices received on a field-by-field basis on the first day of each month within the 12-month periods ended December 31, 2016, 2015 and 2014, respectively, in accordance with the SEC guidelines applicable to reserve estimates for such period.
-Commodity prices have deteriorated significantly since that time and, accordingly, using more recent prices in estimating our proved reserves, without giving effect to any acquisition activities we have executed during 2017, would result in a reduction in proved reserve volumes due to economic limits.
+The estimates of reserves as of December 31, 2018, 2017 and 2016 were prepared using an average price equal to the unweighted arithmetic average of hydrocarbon prices received on a field-by-field basis on the first day of each month within the 12-month periods ended December 31, 2018, 2017 and 2016, respectively, in accordance with the SEC guidelines applicable to reserve estimates for such period.